systematicaltruist/prj-rev-bwfs-dasmoto/README.md

 # prj-rev-bwfs-dasmoto
-A simple HTML-CSS website for a fictional arts studio (Codecademy Reviewable Project)
+A simple HTML-CSS website for a fictional arts studio (A Codecademy Reviewable Project)